Best Secured Loans

 What is a Secured Loan?

 Secured loans can be an effective way to borrow money, with the option to borrow a large sum secured against your property, vehicle or a valuable asset that you own.
-This valuable asset is typically in the form of property (e.g a house or flat), and can help people borrow large sums of money for prolonged periods of time (3 to 30 years).
+This valuable asset is typically in the form of property (e.g a house or flat), and can help people borrow large sums of money for prolonged periods of time (3 to 30 years), also known as long term loans.

 Proper Finance is a price comparison website and we help you to compare rates across the UK market for a range of financial products.